x3wil/GIFTploy/README.md

 GIFTploy
 =================

-Deployment tool written in PHP
+Deployment tool powered by Silex Framework.
+In early development, not fully functional.